zoltantoth0409/liferay-portal/readme/BREAKING_CHANGES.markdown

 #### How should I update my code?

-Remove usages of `InvokableService` and `InvokableLocalService`.
-Make sure to use the latest version of `ServiceBuilder` to generate implementations for services in case there is any compile error after the removal.
+You should remove usages of `InvokableService` and `InvokableLocalService`.
+Make sure to use the latest version of Service Builder to generate implementations for services in case there is any compile errors after removal.

 #### Why was this change made?

-It's one of several steps to clean up kernel provider interfaces to reduce the chance of package version lock down.
+This is one of several steps to clean up kernel provider interfaces to reduce the chance of package version lock down.

 ---------------------------------------